Icon of Andrei Rublev. The most famous and mysterious image of God in the history of iconography

 - What was new about this image of the Holy Trinity, which was not before it?
 What is the "breakthrough" of this icon and why it was destined to become canonical?
 After all, this image became the property not only of the Russian theological tradition and culture, but also of world art.
 In what way is this discovery expressed?

 Andrei Rublev, eliminating the household details of the plot - Sarah and Abraham, the servant who stabs the calf, that is all that the icon painters wrote before him - introduces us to the direct contemplation of the mystery of the Trinity itself.
-In general, this icon is interesting because it is multi-dimensional, it can be read differently several times: and as a phenomenon of Christ, because the middle Angel is depicted in the Savior's clothes.
+In general, this icon is interesting because it is multi-dimensional, it can be read differently several times: and as a phenomenon of Christ, because the middle angel is depicted in the Savior's clothes.
 It can also be read as an image of the Trinity - all three angels are written with almost identical faces.
 But before us is not an illustration of God.
 This icon, as in the theological treatise, reveals that the Holy Fathers called the "Trinity in the Unit" - one God in three Persons or Hypostases.
 The image also reflects the liturgical aspect.
 Silhouettes of two Angels sitting on each side form a cup.
-And on the throne in the middle is a cup - a symbol of the Eucharist, the Sacrifice of Christ.
+And on the throne in the middle stands a cup - a symbol of the Eucharist, the Sacrifice of Christ.

 Another symbolic layer is associated with the images that stand behind each of the Angels.
 The middle angel shows a tree.
 It is the tree of life, which, as the Holy Scriptures say, the Lord planted in Paradise.
 Behind the Angel to our left are the chambers, the symbol of divine economy, the image of the Church.
 For the Angel on the right - it is usually associated with the Holy Spirit - the mountain.
 It symbolizes the ascent to the mountain (spiritual) world.
 These symbols are directly tied to the Angels and are more saturated in meaning than in any other icon.